 Some of the most notable schools across Ireland

 Ireland's state school system is free for all residents, including expat families.
 This includes community colleges, vocational schools and most Catholic secondary schools.
-There are no catchment area restrictions for secondary schools โ families can apply to any school in the country.
+Secondary schools set their own admissions policies — oversubscribed schools may use catchment areas, feeder primary schools or other criteria, so always check each school's admissions policy directly.

 11 free schools are listed in our directory.
 For personalised advice on school selection and the Irish admissions process, contact our school advisors.